Major Lance: Personal life

 Major Lance was married to Christine (née Boular) Lance.
-He sired nine (9) children by different women.
+He fathered 9 (nine) children by different women.

 Lance died in 1994 in his sleep from heart disease in Decatur, Georgia.
 He is buried at Washington Memory Gardens Cemetery in Homewood, Illinois.

-His daughter (with Sylvia Robinson), Keisha Lance Bottoms, was the mayor of Atlanta, Georgia from 2018 to 2022.
+His daughter (with Sylvia Robinson—NOT the singer/songwriter and co-founder of All Platinum Records and Sugar Hill Records), Keisha Lance Bottoms, was the mayor of Atlanta, Georgia from 2018 to 2022.